ajitpratap0/mcp-sdk-go/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By contributing, you agree that your contributions will be licensed under the project's [MIT License](LICENSE) and will become part of the work maintained by the Go Model Context Protocol SDK Contributors.